jayeshjakkani/seng20_21_HW2/code/Scala_Readme.md

-Scala Version of Game of Life
+Scala Version of Game of Life</br>
-hello